panthavma/castagne/README.md

 Castagne allows you to make fighting games more easily.
 It is a layer built upon Godot that manages the internal logic needed, so that you can focus on making the game itself.

 # Current Status
-The project is currently still unstable, and will be until I implement rollback netcode, as it might cause some internal architecture shifts.
+The project is currently still unstable, and will be until I completely implement rollback netcode, as it might cause some internal architecture shifts.
 Castagne is however still usable to start making a local multiplayer fighting game, albeit with some of the more graphical aspects missing.
+Rollback is currently working, but is unstable (some desyncs, no real lobbies, no error management).

 Most of the development of Castagne will follow the development of Kronian Titans itself.